-What History looks like at Heworth?
+What history looks like at Heworth CE Primary School?

-- Three areas of history are taught each year.
+- Three areas of history are taught each year

-- Learning is planned very carefully in order to build on previous knowledge and skills.
+- Learning is planned very carefully in order to build on previous knowledge and skills

-- Where possible, meaningful cross-curricular links are made with other subjects.
+- Where possible, meaningful cross-curricular links are made with other subjects

-How do our values shine through in History?
+How do our values shine through in history?

-Children will have opportunities to reflect, ask questions about and discuss the difficulties and the power of forgiveness throughout history.
+Our children will have opportunities to reflect, ask questions about and discuss the difficulties and the power of forgiveness throughout history.